-USAID is enhancing agricultural productivity through the expansion of irrigation and market access by reducing transport costs for farm inputs and products, thereby increasing Tanzania’s competitiveness in domestic and regional markets.
+USAID enhances agricultural productivity through the expansion of irrigation and market access by reducing transport costs for farm inputs and products, thereby increasing Tanzania’s competitiveness in domestic and regional markets.
 Through Feed the Future, USAID promotes policies that provide an enabling environment for private sector investment in agriculture, create more consistent trade policies, assist in the implementation of more gender equitable policies, and enable the implementation of key nutritional interventions.

 USAID is helping Maasai women in Tanzania gain literacy and numeracy skills so that they can obtain land rights, start businesses, and become involved in local government.
 By 2011, more than 2,000 women had completed the program.
 Their new communication skills allow them to conduct business activities more easily and empower them to assert their rights.
 For the first time in their lives, these women are earning incomes independently through small enterprises and farming.
 One graduate of the program says, "It has helped me to mobilize other women because the program saw potential in us."

-Last updated: May 10, 2013
+Last updated: October 29, 2013